-Activity Evidence that supports this approach Challenge number(s) addressed Small group language interventions for pupils in EYFS with recognised lower levels of language on entry to school through NELI.
-EEF Toolkit: Small group tuition = +4 months 'Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-Diagnostic assessment can be used to assess the best way to target support.'
-'Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.'
-EEF toolkit: Oral language interventions = +6 months 5, 4 Small group Phonics interventions for pupils in KS1 and KS2 with specialist teachers (phonics in to reading, direct phonics) EEF Toolkit: Phonics = +5 months EEF Toolkit: Small group tuition = +4 months 4, 5 One to one or small group interventions for SEN pupils so they are able to achieve 75% of learner passport targets (precision teaching, number sense, direct phonics, phonics in to reading, bucket time, talk boost) EEF Toolkit: One to one tuition = +5 months 'One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.'
+Activity Evidence that supports this approach Challenge number(s) addressed Small group Phonics interventions for pupils in KS1 and KS2 with specialist TA (phonics in to reading, Unlocking letters and sounds interventions).
+WLT member to lead on priority area.
+EEF Toolkit: Phonics = +5 months EEF Toolkit: Small group tuition = +4 months 4, 5 One to one or small group interventions for SEN pupils so they are able to achieve 75% of learner passport targets (precision teaching, number sense, ULS phonics in to reading, bucket time, talk boost) EEF Toolkit: One to one tuition = +5 months 'One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.'
 'Tuition is more likely to make an impact is it is additional to and explicitly linked with normal lessons.'
-EEF Toolkit: Small group tuition = +4 months 2, 4, 5 Small group and one to one tutoring for pupils in KS2 to ensure they reach age related expectations by the end of year 6 to secure a positive start to the secondary education EEF Toolkit: One to one tuition = +5 months EEF Toolkit: Small group tuition = +4 months 2
+EEF Toolkit: Small group tuition = +4 months 2, 4, 5